AuntBawHein/Developing-a-Predictive-Model-for-Myanmar-Medical-Hospital-Admission-Rates/README.md

 # I import the accuracy_score function so I can evaluate how well my model's predictions match the true labels
 from sklearn.metrics import accuracy_score

-# Create and train the XGBoost model
+# I create an XGBoost model for classification
+# I set the learning rate (how fast the model learns) to 0.1 and the number of trees (n_estimators) to 100
 xgb_model = XGBClassifier(learning_rate=0.1, n_estimators=100)

+# I train (fit) the XGBoost model using my encoded training data
 xgb_model.fit(X_train_encoded, y_train)

-# Make predictions
+# I use the trained model to make predictions on the encoded test set
 y_pred = xgb_model.predict(X_test_encoded)

-# Calculate accuracy
+# I calculate how accurate my model's predictions are by comparing them to the true labels
 accuracy = accuracy_score(y_test, y_pred)

-# Print the accuracy
+# I print out the model's accuracy so I can see how well it performed
 print(f"XGBoost Model Accuracy: {accuracy * 100:.2f}%")
 ```